AIMultipleAIMultiple

 Lessons learned

-High Speed 2 Ltd. faced the greatest challenge of achieving supply chain transparency and resiliency for the UK’s largest infrastructure project.
-This involved managing a large number of suppliers and contractors in a complex market, with costs and risks exacerbated by external factors like hyperinflation and labor shortages.6
+High Speed 2 Ltd. (HS2) faced the enormous task of ensuring supply chain transparency and resilience for the UK’s largest infrastructure project.
+They had to manage countless suppliers in a complex market where external factors like hyperinflation and labor shortages compounded costs and risks.6

 Solution